amogh1216/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
 The working directory was `/home` when the command was run.
 After the command was run the working directory was `/home/lecture1`.
-Since I indicated what directory I wanted to change into, and that directory existed within the working directory (`/home`), the command changed directories into `/home/lecture1`.
+Since I indicated what directory I wanted to change into as the argument, and that directory existed within the working directory (`/home`), the command changed directories into `/home/lecture1`.
 This output is not an error.

 * ### path to /home/lecture1/messages/en-us.txt
 ```java